mekty2012/Deep-Learning-Theory/Infinite Network Repository.md

 <https://arxiv.org/abs/2105.11686>

-Empirical works show that input weights of hdiden neurons condense on isolated orientation with a small initialization.
+Empirical works show that input weights of hidden neurons condense on isolated orientation with a small initialization.

 ### Critical initialization of wide and deep neural networks through partial Jacobians: general theory and applications to LayerNorm